nginxinc/new-relic-agent/README.md

 # THIS REPO IS ARCHIVED

-# NGINX will not be supporting this project in any way.
-This includes not fixing any security vulnerabilities
+# This repository has been archived.
+There will likely be no further development on the project and security vulnerabilities may be unaddressed.

 NGINX plugin for New Relic